An Empirical Bayes Analysis of Object Trajectory Representation Models: Experiments

 Let us compare the price we pay for the bias introduced by our basis functions to the associated benefits in computational efficiency.

-Figure \ref{fig:representation vs prediction} compares the \emph{representation error} of our linear trajectory models to the \emph{prediction error} over future trajectories of state-of-the-art unbiased sequence based prediction methods.
-We compare to $minADE_k$, i.e. the minimum average distance error over top $k$ most-likely predicted trajectories.
-Naturally, any error is larger than the true measurement noise level.
-If the latter is low, as in WO, the inherent bias of a linear formulation is negligible in the prediction task.
-It is still significantly lower than the $minADE_k$ of predictions in datasets, where the noise level is likely higher such as A1.
+Figure \ref{fig:representation vs prediction} compares the \emph{fit error} of our linear trajectory models to the \emph{total displacement error} over predicted vehicle trajectories of state-of-the-art prediction methods with unbiased sequence-based trajectory representation.
+This comparison indicates to what extent a linear trajectory model may, at the most, impact the performance of a prediction system.
+We compare to $minADE_k$, i.e. the minimum average displacement error over top $k$ most-likely predicted trajectories.
+Note that both fit error and total displacement error are dependent on the observation noise level as visualized in Figure \ref{fig:error_decompostion}.
+If the observation noise level is low, as in WO, the representation error of a linear trajectory formulation, upper bounded by fit error, is negligible in the prediction task.
+It is still significantly lower than the displacement error of predictions in datasets, where the noise level is likely higher such as A1.
+If a prediction method can perfectly predict the parameters of future trajectories, its total displacement error will be close to the fit error of polynomials.

 On the other hand, we deem the computational benefits of linear models large.
 For $n=5$, a trajectory is specified completely by six kinematic constraints (position, velocity and acceleration) at start and end points.
 Since three kinematic constraints at the start can be estimated entirely from past observation, the prediction problem is in fact reduced to predicting the kinematics at the end point.
 Hence, $50\%$ of the accuracy of trajectory prediction is due to exact tracking of initial kinematics and $50\%$ is due to accurate prediction of kinematics at the \emph{end} of the prediction horizon, only.